DEVRhylme-Foundation/gsoc/ideas.md

 Make sure you have read the  [contributor guidance](https://github.com/DEVRhylme-Foundation/gsoc/blob/main/contributor-guidance.md)

-The below ideas were contributed by current IHR contributors.
+The below ideas were contributed by current DevRhylme Foundation contributors.
 They are sometimes vague or incomplete.
 Questions related to these ideas should be asked on the related [GitHub discussion thread](https://github.com/orgs/DEVRhylme-Foundation/discussions).